joseph-flinn/site/frontend/posts/scalable-dev-ci.md

 there is a UI component to test in the end-to-end portion.

 Here, I am using `unit` to test the application code a function that is not directly exposed by the REST api.
-While the testing code might look very similar, the end-to end testing takes on the different perspective of running the tests against the resulting container image that we build.
+While the testing code might look very similar, the end-to-end testing takes on the different perspective of running the tests against the resulting container image that we build.
 This container image is what we will be either publishing for others to use or deploying into Production.
 Even if the unit tests pass, we cannot assume the end-to-end ones will because the container definition could change.